Hunter Henry Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Matchup vs. New York

-- Henry is averaging 45 receiving yards per game in two career matchups against the Jets, 45.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Henry has averaged 45 receiving yards per game over his two career matchups against the Jets, 4.5 more than his over/under in Sunday's game.

 - In two matchups, Henry has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.

-- The Jets are giving up 268.0 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The Jets are giving up 268.0 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- With four passing TDs conceded this season, the Jets defense is ranked first in the league.
+- The Jets have allowed four touchdowns through the air (0.8 per game).
+They are first in the league in that category.

 Recent Performances